-Many people who have taken on extensive renovation projects will joke how it would have been easier to knock it down and start again with a self build.
+Many people who have taken on extensive renovation projects will joke about how much easier it would have been easier to knock down and rebuild.
 While there is often truth to this, it can be complicated weighing up the financial and practical implications of renovating over rebuilding.

-If you have taken on a project that needs a lot of work to make it into a home that will work for your, this article will help you decide which is the best course of action – renovate, or replace?
+If you have taken on a home renovation project that requires a lot of work, this article will help you decide on the best course of action – renovate, or replace?

 When you’ve found a run-down property (via a website such as Plotfinder), it’s important to weigh up whether renovating or rebuilding is the right option.
 The most common reasons for renovating are: